CoSMoMVPA/CoSMoMVPA/doc/source/contribute.rst

     + ``TST``: Change in test functions (functions in ``tests/``, or documentation tests).
     + ``WEB``: Changes affecting web site content (either documentation in ``.rst`` files, or other files such as images).

+    Using these tags:

-    Using these tags allows others to quickly see what *kind of* changes were made, and to generate summary reports on the kind of changes automatically.
+    + allows others to quickly see what *kind of* changes were made
+    + the web page build system to generate summary reports on the kind of changes automatically.
+    + generate statistics on types of changes over type.

     Please describe what changes you made.
 The tags don't have to name which files were changed, as git_ takes care of that.